itsib/icon-font/README.md

 ## Configuration

-You need to create an `.icon-fontrc` file with json format in the root of your project.
+You need to create an `icon-font.json` file with json format in the root of your project.
+Or add field `icon-font` in package.json file.

 ```json
 {